cilium/cilium/Documentation/glossary.rst

 Cilium has some terms with special meanings.
 These should all be covered throughout the documentation but for convenience we have also listed some of them below with short descriptions.
-If you need more information, please ask us on `Slack <https://cilium.herokuapp.com>`_.
+If you need more information, please ask us on `Cilium Slack`_.
 Feel free to extend this document with words you expected to see here.

 .. glossary::
    :sorted: